sadaab2784/Contact_List_React/README.md

 https://sadaab2784-contact-list001.netlify.app

-## All the list of the Contact in this Project
+## All the list of the Contact shows in this Project
 ![Contact-List](https://user-images.githubusercontent.com/106314415/198561274-d09ad333-36ef-4693-80b0-45d3fea539e6.png)

 <br>